costycnc/test-compile-esp8285/README.md

 __________________________________________________________________________

-Run compile o.bat and will be result two files
+Run compile o.bat and will be result two files blink.cpp.o and blink.cpp.d